b224hisl/OpenROAD-flow-scripts/README.md

 ### FlowTune + ORFS
 We integrate [FlowTune](https://github.com/Yu-Utah/FlowTune) into the ORFS, with a primary focus on utilization during the ABC stage to achieve enhanced AIG reduction during synthesis.
 We conducted integration and validation on a small design prior to technology mapping, successfully completing the main process.

-We have learned about the main user issues on Github, consulted the experience of the Slack discussion group and the software development team, and combined our experience to explore the design of the solution-inspiring error log system.

-We have read the source code of various components of OpenROAD and found the location of error log output under different steps.
-We have connected possible solutions to some common problems (such as: detailed placement failed; routing consensus too high; LVS error, etc.) with concise statements at the end of the log.

 FlowTune is a light-weight reinforcement learning solution to synthesis.
 This work proposes a high-performance, domain-specific multi-stage multi-armed bandit framework for Boolean logic optimization called FlowTune.
 The framework takes advantage of domain-specific knowledge of DAG-aware synthesis algorithms to optimize standard-cell technology mapping and end-to-end PnR assessment using various backend tools.
 FlowTune outperforms prior works in terms of optimization efficiency and runtime, and it is the first framework that shows end-to-end synthesis experiments in terms of post-PnR performance indicators.
 The domain-specific MAB algorithm can be applied to a variety of DAG-based logic synthesis, with FlowTune being used for both AIG and MIG improvements.

 OpenROAD Flow is a full RTL-to-GDS flow built entirely on open-source tools.